 - debt collectors;

-6.2 Credit information disclosure
+7.2 Credit information disclosure

 (a) Disclosure to a credit reporting body

-We may disclose credit-related personal information to a credit reporting body in order to obtain credit eligibility information about you.
-We may disclose any information, including personal information, in relation to commercial credit, to a credit reporting body or to another credit provider.
+We may disclose credit-related personal information to a credit reporting body in order to obtain credit eligibility information about you or if you fail to meet your payment obligations or commit a serious credit infringement.
 Where the information disclosed is default information in relation to consumer credit, Judo will not disclose it to the credit reporting body unless at least 14 days have passed after we have given written notice of our intention to disclose this information.

 Judo may disclose credit information to the following credit reporting bodies:

-(c) Disclosure to others
+(b) Disclosure to others